Throughout the junior doctors dispute, Hunt has insisted that the Tories are continuing Bevan's work

 The only spinning likely is from the Conservatives as they try to invoke Aneurin Bevan’s legacy.

 Nye Davies is a postgraduate researcher at the Wales Governance Centre at Cardiff University.
 His research focuses on the political thought of Aneurin Bevan.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.